 3. Rely upon advanced understanding of yin and yang.

 4. Identify and describe many of the same metabolic patterns that occur in the body.
-Both sciences even use some of the same words to describe the same phenomena.
-These are the hair mineral patterns such as step down (stepping in acupuncture), step up (stepping out in acupuncture) and dozens of other.
-These are listed below.
+Both sciences even use some of the same words and phrases to describe them.
+These are the hair mineral patterns such as step down (stepping in acupuncture), step up (stepping out in acupuncture) and several dozen others.